justicephysics/humanos2.0/asml-locked-puzzle-box.md

 But the Engineer Hurricane is forming.
 Millions of minds, unleashed from the narrow gates, armed with open‑source knowledge, connected by the Light@2.7 K Web, will not waste their lives reverse‑engineering the feudal lock.
 They will build a new door.

 The ASML puzzle box is the last gasp of a dying empire.
 The Space State is the open door.
-And the key has already been published—on the Virtual Nalanda, for anyone to read.
+And the key has already been published—on the Justice Physics Nalanda, for anyone to read.

 ---